njlane314/rarexsec-analysis/README.md

 ## Region presets

 Common selection regions can be added via presets.
-The framework provides three basic options:
+The framework provides a number of built‑in options:

 - `EMPTY` – no event selection (`NONE` rule)
 - `QUALITY` – requires the `quality_event` preselection
 - `MUON` – selects events containing a reconstructed muon
+- `NUMU_CC` – selects charged-current νµ events
+- `QUALITY_NUMU_CC` – combines the quality preselection with the νµ CC rule

 They are enabled in the `presets` block of the configuration: